FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 :::

 ### **Review report** (_Optional_)
 If a review report is available, then reference that report in this field using a source object.
-If there are relevant details regarding the review in another source, cite that source and the section of the source where review details can be found in the [Review details field](#review-details).
+If there are relevant details regarding the review in another source, cite that source and specify the section where review details can be found in the [Review details field](#review-details).

 See the [Sources section](#sources-mandatory) for details on how to add a source into openLCA.